Adirondack Marathon returns this weekend

 The Adirondack Marathon Distance Festival — which includes races on Saturday and Sunday — made its return to in-person racing a year ago, after going virtual in 2020 during the coronavirus pandemic.

-This is the 26th year for the Adirondack Marathon, which Friedman said will have a field of about 150-170 runners.
+This is the 26th year for the Adirondack Marathon, which Friedman said will have a field of nearly 300 runners, including more than 100 relay runners.
 The Adirondack Half Marathon is again a championship race for the USATF Adirondack Grand Prix, which makes it the most popular race of the weekend, with more than 400 runners expected.
 About 30 states and some foreign countries are represented among the entrants.

 People are also reading…